How Effective is the Morning After Pill?

 Levonelle is effective across 72 hours after unprotected sex but gets less effective the longer you wait to take it

-No contraceptive method works in 100% of all cases, but the morning after pill is very effective at preventing unwanted pregnancies if taken within certain time limits.
+No contraceptive method works in 100% of all cases, but the morning after pill can be very effective at preventing unwanted pregnancies if taken within certain time limits.

 The effectiveness of the morning after pill varies depending on how soon after sex it is taken.